Tuesday, 24 March 2015

 There are an estimated 25,000 different species of bee on Planet Earth and they come in many different shapes and sizes.
 The largest bee in the world is 'Wallace’s Giant Bee' (Megachile pluto).
 She grows up to 3.9 cm long and has a wingspan of 6.3 cm.
 The smallest bee in the world is 'Perdita minima'.
 She is less than 2 mm long.

 Bees also have different length tongues (proboscis).
-Tongue lengths vary from around 0.5mm to 15mm.
+Tongue lengths vary from around 0.5mm to 15mm in Britain and Ireland

 The size of the bee and the length of her tongue, are both of great significance when it comes to which flowers she is able to access when foraging for pollen and nectar.
-Honeybees proboscis are around 6.3mm in length - so they are classed as short tongued bees and can only access flowers with fairly short corollas.
+Honeybees tongues are around 6.3mm in length - so they can only access flowers with fairly short corollas.

 If you have red and white clover on your lawn, you will notice different bee species on each.
 Short-tongued bees like honeybees and buff tailed bumblebees will go for the white clover, as it only has a short corolla.
 However, long tongued bumblebees, like B. hortorum (the Garden bumblebee) will forage on the red clover as it has a very deep corolla.

-The deeper the corolla (flower tube) the greater the nectar reward….so short tongued bees need to visit more flowers to get the nectar they need.
+The deeper the corolla (flower tube) the greater the nectar reward tends to be….so short tongued bees often need to visit more flowers to get the nectar they need.

 The bee in the photo above is Bombus hortorum (the Garden Bumblebee).
-She has the longest tongue of any bee.
-If you see a black & yellow striped bumblebee with a white tail on your broad beans, and if her tongue is hanging out as she flies between each flower, she is highly likely to be this bee!
+She has the longest tongue of any bee in the UK.
+If you see a black & yellow striped bumblebee with a white tail on your broad beans, and if her tongue is hanging out as she flies between each flower, it is highly likely to be this bee!